skippernl/Fortigate2Excel/README.md

 Files with extention .cred are saved credential files (IP/Username/Encryptedpassword) For each section that is found a new Tab will be created.
 It is VDOM aware.

+Powershel versie 7.1.0-preview.6 or newer reconmended for performance reasons